Desmond Gregory

 George Desmond Gregory, T.D., M.B.E., (born 10 November 1916 in Hertingfordbury - died 24 June 2010 in Brighton, Sussex) was a wartime British Army staff officer, schoolmaster, and historian of British military operations during the War of the French Revolution and Napoleonic War with a special interest in the Mediterranean islands.

 Early life and education

 The only son of George Redmayne Gregory, a solicitor, he attended Uppingham School and Balliol College, Oxford, where he studied under the tutelage of Professor Vivian Hunter Galbraith, and Kenneth Norman Bell.
-He obtained a third in Modern History in 1937, then received his Oxford M.A. in 1942.
+He obtained a third in Modern History in 1937.
 In November 1938, he successfully passed the Law Society Examination.
+He received his Oxford M.A. (a degree indicating seniority, without requiring postgraduate attendance) in 1942.